chuckabox/imc-prosperity-4/readme.md

 ![](images/volatility_smile.png)

 Fitting a quadtratic to this we found parameters $a, b, c$ for the equation $v_t = a \cdot m_t^2 + b \cdot m_t + c$ allowing us to predict a 'fair' implied volatility for any a given $m_t$.
 After coding this up, we found the best way to take advantages of this was to code an agressive market maker using our fitted implied volatility.
 We also added in functionality to automatically hedge our positions after every timestamp, ensuring that we are only exposed to the implied volatility of a contract.
 Our backtesting PNL curve was a straight line on most days, indicating that we found a reasonable strategy that is direction-neutral.
+From our backtests, we were expecting to make ~80k from all voucher products and ~100k from other products.

 A few other things we considered this round for algo: